mre/endler.dev/content/2026/rust-coreutils-audit/index.md

 }
 ```

-That said, this still isn't bulletproof I think...? 🤔 There's a gap between the `canonicalize` call and the recursive `chmod` that follows.
-An attacker who controls a parent directory can swap things around in that window.
-For real protection, GNU coreutils opens the target and compares its `(dev, inode)` pair against `/`.
-Think identity, not string equality.
+In the specific case of `--preserve-root`, this works because `/` has no parent directory, so there's nothing for an attacker to swap from underneath you.
+In the more general case of comparing two arbitrary paths for filesystem identity, however, you'd want to open both and compare their `(dev, inode)` pairs, the way GNU coreutils does.
+(Think identity, not string equality.)

 By the way, my favorite bug in this group is `rm ./` (CVE-2026-35363).
 The code refused `.` and `..`, but happily accepted `./` and `.///`, then deleted the current directory while printing `Invalid input`. 😅